Physician burnout: Causes

+The healthcare landscape continues to evolve, and recent changes are characterized by an aging population, physician shortages and the monetization of health care services, and an increasing reliance on large-scale data and digital technology to make healthcare decisions.
+These demands, as well as demands from regulators and payers for more accountability, increased healthcare quality, and reduced cost, are thought to increase physician burnout.

+Role of technology

+Recent shifts from analog-legacy systems to digital systems (dubbed the 4th industrial revolution) have enabled an unprecedented volume and velocity of data exchange, which has impacted healthcare and all other sectors.
+This drive from legacy systems to digital systems demands that physicians adapt to changes quickly, which can be stressful and increase burnout.

-The implementation of the electronic health record (EHR) is associated with physician burnout.
+Specifically, the implementation of the electronic health records (EHR) is associated with physician burnout.
 The reasons include lack of EHR usability, demand for standardized documentation as against free flowing narrative texts, and redundant documentation.
 Excessive data entry requirements, lack of interoperability, and notes geared toward billing tend to be the highest factors contributing to EHR-induced physician burnout.
 Research indicates that the use of EHRs has increased the amount of time spent on documentation for patients by their respective doctors by 11%-22%.